semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 The pipeline settings are:

-1. **Agent**: the *agent environment* where the jobs in the pipeline will run — [unless overriden](./jobs#agent-override).
+1. **Agent**: the [agent environment](#agents) where the jobs in the pipeline runs [unless overriden](./jobs#agent-override)
 2. **Machine Type**: the hardware where the jobs run.
-Semaphore Cloud provides several *machine types* out of the box.
-You can add more types using *self-hosted agents*.
+Semaphore Cloud provides several _machine types_ out of the box.
+You can add more types using _self-hosted agents_
-3. **Prologue**: similar to the [block prologue](./jobs#prologue), these commands will be prepended to the job commands in the pipeline.
+3. **Prologue**: similar to the [block prologue](./jobs#prologue), these commands are prepended to the job commands in the pipeline
-4. **Epilogue**: like the [block epilogue](./jobs#epilogue), these commands will be appended to the job commands in the pipeline.
+4. **Epilogue**: like the [block epilogue](./jobs#epilogue), these commands are appended to the job commands in the pipeline.
 You add commands that are executed when the job passes, fails, or always runs.
 5. **Execution time limit**: time limit for job execution.
 Defaults to 1 hour.
-Any jobs running longer than this limit will be forcibly stopped.
+Any jobs running longer than this limit are forcibly stopped
 6. **Fail-fast**: defines what to do when a job fails.
-Here you can configure the Semaphore to stop all running jobs as soon as one fails or set custom behaviors.
+Here you can configure the Semaphore to stop all running jobs as soon as one fails or set custom behaviors
 7. **Auto-cancel**: define what happens if changes are pushed to the repository while a pipeline is running.
-By default, Semaphore will queue these runs.
-You can, for example, stop the current pipeline and run the newer commits instead.
+By default, Semaphore queues these runs.
+You can, for example, stop the current pipeline and run the newer commits instead
-8. **YAML file path**: you can override where the pipeline config file is located in your repository.
+8. **YAML file path**: you can override where the pipeline config file is located in your repository

 ### After pipeline jobs {#after-pipeline-job}